robercg33/amazon-products-classification/README.md

 `docker build -t <image-name> <module_path>`

-And for running the image, I a simple docker run command should be sufficient, mounting the output folder from the container into a local folder for storing the output:
+And for running the image, a simple docker run command should be sufficient, mounting the output folder from the container into a local folder for storing the output:

 `docker run -v "<local_path>:/app/model/models" <image-name>`

 ## Model Metrics

-I trained two Logistic Regression models on the dataset:
+Two Logistic Regression models where trained on the dataset:

 - One targeting the class imbalance
 - Another without taking that into account